 Each LINC project has a student Project Manager.
 You must apply, interview, and be selected for this responsibility.
 If chosen, you will be assigned a Partner and Project, and you will be registered for ENG 598: Applied Project Management.
-As a Project Manager, you facilitate the regularly scheduled ENG 315 sessions for a project (see the course schedule for meeting times), evaluate students’ work, serve as the primary liaison with the partner, manage the project, and participate in a weekly course session for Project Managers (two section options for ENG 598 are available: Fridays 10:00-11:50 a.m.
-OR Fridays 1:00-2:50 p.m.
+As a Project Manager, you facilitate the regularly scheduled ENG 315 sessions for a project (see the course schedule for meeting times), evaluate students’ work, serve as the primary liaison with the partner, manage the project, and participate in a weekly course session for Project Managers.
+For Spring '15 semester, one section of ENG 598 is available: Fridays 10:00-11:50 a.m..
 There is no salary, and you earn 4 credit hours via ENG 598.
 In many cases, two students will be assigned to co-manage a project.

 Project Managers are required to participate in specialized pre-semester training for the LINC program, which includes orientation to the service-learning course structure and philosophy and training in classroom teaching skills and project management.
 This training is critical to the success of our program and is not optional.
 Candidates should not apply (or accept) a position unless this requirement can be fulfilled.
 Project Managers are expected to make arrangements in advance to eliminate potential conflicts with this required training.
-Spring 2014 training is scheduled for Wednesday-Friday (Jan 15-17), which includes interactive training sessions as well as a 90-minute microteaching session.
+Spring 2015 training is scheduled for Wednesday and Thursday (Jan 14-15, 9:00 a.m.-4:00 p.m.) plus a 90-minute microteaching session (Friday, Jan 16, various times available).
 [Note: Graduate students with a conflict with campus-level TA training may be able to use LINC Project Manager Training to fulfill the training requirement.
-These cases can be discussed on an individual basis.]
+These cases should be discussed on an individual basis.]

 ENG 598 counts as a pre-approved elective course for the Leadership Studies Minor.